Carriage Paid To (. . . named place of destination) (CPT)

-The Carriage Paid To term is often used in sales where the shipment is by air freight, containerized ocean freight, courier shipments of small parcels, and in “ro-ro” (roll-on, roll-off) shipments of motor vehicles.
+The CPT term is often used in sales where the shipment is by air freight, containerized ocean freight, courier shipments of small parcels, and in “ro-ro” (roll-on, roll-off) shipments of motor vehicles.

-If subsequent carriers are used for the carriage to the agreed destination, the risk passes when the goods have been delivered to the first carrier.
+If more than one carrier is used for carriage to the named place of destination, such as in multimodal shipments, the risk passes when the goods have been delivered to the first carrier.